arrenree/KDB-Problem-Sets/README.md

 / so the function calculates the wavg for every size and price / and the x` iterates through every row in the table
-/ just like the syntax for table`column
-/
 ```

 ### 🔵 [QSQL 9.8] Table Query Problem Set 1